 While using OTCs may seem innocuous, they’re really not.
 Even if the ingredients (both medicinal and non-medicinal) are government-approved, we are not consuming these medications in isolation and we’re not merely using them once in awhile or for an emergency.
 We’re reliant on them and the risks can include:

 - OTC Drug Addiction.
 The medicinal ingredients used in OTCs are powerful.
 Consumers can become addicted to them and rather than dealing with the root of the problem, they continue to use OTCS as a band-aid.
 For example, this is a concern with laxatives – we use them to the point where we can’t poop on our own.

 - OTC Abuse.
 Sometimes, we take an OTC for a different reason than it was originally designed for, or we use them when we don’t even have a medical problem.
 In one survey, 6.4 million people reported that they used an OTC for non-medical reasons in the previous month.
 Some people, particularly teenagers, take OTCs to get high or combine them with alcohol.

 - Long-Term Side Effects.
 OTCs are not meant to be taken all the time, and yet we are relying on them and using them that way.
 This can lead to some serious long-term side effects, such as liver damage and gastric bleeding.

 Fortunately, there are a number of natural remedies you can have on hand at home or when traveling to help with common ailments.
-Before I get into my Nutritionist's First Aid Kit, I'd like to point out that many of the issues we tend to turn to OTCs for can be prevented from happening in the first place with good diet and lifestyle practices.
+Before I get into my Nutritionist’s Natural First Aid Kit, I’d like to point out that many of the issues we tend to turn to OTCs for can be prevented from happening in the first place with diet and lifestyle practices.
 As I mentioned earlier, some of the most frequently-used OTCs are for cough + cold symptoms, digestion and pain relief.